BiocPy/scranpy/README.md

 options.miscellaneous_options.snn_graph_multilevel_resolution = 2
 ```

-Some of the parameters have convenience methods so that they can be easily across multiple `*_options`:
+The `AnalyzeOptions` has a few convenience methods to easily set the same parameter across multiple `*_options`.
+For example, to enable parallel processing:

 ```python
 options.set_threads(5)